 That insight can have impacts across business.
 A good ERP implementation and strategy can improve business operations from better management of raw materials and outbound logistics to lower operating costs and faster revenue capture.

 “You really need to invest in that infrastructure to gather information that you’re able to turn into KPIs and metrics that should be used for decision-making,” Vargas says.
 “Those who utilize data in analytics are those that continue to catapult forward and grow exponentially.”

 Proper ERP implementation doesn’t come cheap, but it’s important to remember this is a long-term investment that should hold water for many years, which is why it’s important to talk about future strategy — not just your current needs.

-Between on-premise implementation and a cloud-based option, both carry business performance indicators that might sway you one way or the other, but Vargas is a champion of the latter, primarily for the remote possibilities.
+Both on-premise and cloud-based EPR implementation carry business performance indicators that might sway you one way or the other.
+Vargas, however, is a champion of the latter.

 ERP Strategy from an On Demand Executive

 Implementing an ERP system can seem like a daunting challenge, especially when the team is already strapped for time.

 “No client I’ve ever worked with — even the biggest companies out there — has enough staff to support a project like this on their own because it requires a significant number of resources,” Howard says.
 “They’ve got the people doing the day job and participating in the project, but not all can participate in both full time.”